-If you have any questions about this report or concerning your drinking water, please contact Adam Litman, Water & Sewer Administrator, (845)691-2400.
+If you have any questions about this report or concerning your drinking water, please contact Adam Litman, Water & Sewer Administrator, or Mark Schaaf, Senior Operator (845)691-2400.
 We want you to be informed about your drinking water.
 If you want to learn more, please attend any of our regularly scheduled town board meetings.
-The meetings are held on the second Wednesday of the month, at Town Hall, 12 Church Street, Highland, NY 12528.
+The meetings are held on the third Wednesday of the month, at Town Hall, 12 Church Street, Highland, NY 12528.